influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj http

-HTTPArtifact allows an file served on HTTP to be placed as an input artifact in a container
+"HTTPArtifact allows an file served on HTTP to be placed as an input artifact in a container"

 ### fn http.withHeaders